TheOtherTwinCoder/Nudge/JOURNALS.md

 Fixing up the horrible mess...

 Alright.
-That PCB looked like a wirey mess, and so, I fixed it up.
+That schematic looked like a wirey mess, and so, I fixed it up.
 Never AGAIN!!

 The MAX98357A that I thought was Adafruit's wasn't actually theirs, resulting in a rewire of the whole schematic.
 I also added in the Slide Switch (how did I forget?)